 Anyway, I felt reassured by the medical professionals I talked to along with people I knew as well as the fact that my body has been very tolerant in the past, that I didn’t worry too much and started taking the medicine as described.
 You take one pill a day — at the same time and with food — starting one day before you enter a malaria-prone area and continue for 7 days after you return.
 My first pill was the day before I left for Haiti and everything was great… until Day 4.

 I found myself on the toilet in my hotel room.
-I wondered if my body wasn’t agreeing with something I ate or if it was a side effect of Malarone.
+I wondered if my body wasn’t agreeing with something I ate or if it was one of the side effects of Malarone.
 It was too soon to tell.

 While I sat there on the john, I wondered how long my gastrointestinal distress would last and if it would compromise my ability to do my job.
 Luckily, in 10 minutes or so, I was able to finish up and I left my hotel room.
 I’d hoped it was a one-time experience.